inmyth/mmm-java/README.md

 #### Partial `partial`

 Any order consumed will be immediately countered with new order equals to the amount that consumed it.
-The new rate is spaced by gridSpace.
+The new price is spaced statically by gridSpace, e.g. if a buy order with price X is consumed then a new sell order with price X + gridSpace will be created.

 #### Full Fixed Rate `fullfixed`

 The bot will counter only if the order is fully consumed.
-The new rate is spaced by gridSpace.
-The counter amount will obey sellOrderQuantity and buyOrderQuantity in config.
+The new rate is spaced statically by gridSpace.
+The counter amount will obey sellOrderQuantity and buyOrderQuantity set in config.

 #### Full Percentage Rate `fullratepct`

-The same as Full Fixed Rate but any newly seeded order or counter order will space gradually.
-Any new buy order's price will be the previous (100% - gridSpace/100) and any new sell order's price will be the previous (100% + gridSpace/100).
+The same as Full Fixed Rate but any newly seeded order or counter order will have the price expand or shrink gradually.
+-New buy order's price will be (100% - gridSpace / 100%) of previous order's price.
+-New sell order's price will be (100% + gridSpace / 100%) of previous order's price. where previous order can be a consumed order or order generated closer to *startMiddlePrice* during seeding.

 #### Full Percentage Rate And Seed Amount `fullrateseedpct`
 The same as Full Percentage Rate but during seed period, newly created orders' amount will also be spaces gradually according to gridSpace.
-Buy order amount will be (100% + gridSpace / 100) of previous order and sell order amount will be (100% - gridSpace / 100) of previous order.
+- New buy order's amount will be (100% + gridSpace / 100) of previous order's amount
+- New sell order's amount will be (100% - gridSpace / 100) of previous order's amount
+where previous order is a order generated closer to *startMiddlePrice* during seeding.

 ### Config